 .
 Often used in fiction as a destination for a character being sent on a very long bus ride

 In media, thanks to the cheaper filming costs, Vancouver

 , British Columbia, is often used as a stand-in for Seattle or for unidentified parts of the USA resembling Seattle, leading to the term "Seacouver" for such settings.

-Contrary to its treatment of other media Seattle remains one of the major hubs of videogame development in America behind LA/San Francisco region.
+Contrary to its treatment of other media Seattle remains one of the major hubs of videogame development in America behind the LA/San Francisco/Silicon Valley region.
 Possessing the aforementioned Nintendo and Valve software along with numerous other developers.